HuberSleepLab/HuberSleepLab.github.io/Filtering.md

 ![](images/filters/DC_line_noise_clean.png)

-Show plots with DC offset, lines noise and high-frequency components.
-Before and after...

 Here you can see the four different filter types and how much these specific examples attenuate certain frequency ranges.
 The attenuation can be visualized in on a logarithmic scale, usually [decibels (dB)](https://en.wikipedia.org/wiki/Decibel), or on a linear scale, usually percent (%).
 Zero attenuation means that those frequencies are not touched.
 Positive attenuation means that frequencies become stronger.
 Negative attenuation refers to a reduction in amplitude of those frequencies.
 Those plots show the attenuatoin on a logarithmic scale.
 As such, an attenuation of -40 dB is not double as strong as -20 dB (as it would be the case on a linear scale), but actually [100x stronger](https://en.wikipedia.org/wiki/Decibel).
 ![](images/filters/Filter_types.png)